 CREATE a self-sustaining visual art practice and facilitate artistic development at a high level

-BUILD mentoring, teaching, discussion and awareness of the subjects and disciplines I explore
+BUILD mentoring, teaching, discussion and awareness of the subjects and disciplines explored

 MAKE a cultural contribution to the artistic landscape of the UK and beyond

-Lynda Lorraine was born in Surrey in 1978 and is of Filipino and English descent.
-At the age of eighteen, she left home to pursue photography and fine art training first in Hertfordshire and then fashion design at London College of Fashion and then Central Saint Martins under Louise Wilson in London.
+Lynda Lorraine was born in Surrey, UK in 1978 and is of Filipino and English descent.
+At the age of eighteen, she left home to pursue photography and fine art training first at University of Hertfordshire and after moving to the capital BA (hons) Fashion Design Technology at London College of Fashion and then MA Fashion at Central Saint Martins under Louise Wilson.
+During this time she worked closely with Matthew Williamson, Tristan Webber and Harvey Nichols among others.